Kalyandurg: Civic administration

 The municipality is spread over an area of 15.895 km2.
 It has an expenditure of ₹229.29 crore and generates an annual income of ₹222.87 crore.
 The municipal body oversees the supply of water with 70 litres per capita per day, in the form 453 public taps and 66 bore–wells.
 Its other services include maintenance of community halls, secondary and elementary schools and 13.45 km2 of roads, maternity and child health center such as the Government Hospital, RDT Hospital, and others.

 Politics

-Kalyandurg (Assembly constituency) is one of 14 constituencies in Anantapur district, representing Andhra Pradesh Legislative Assembly.K.
-V. Ushashri Charan of YSR Congress Party is the present MLA representing Kalyandurg (Assembly constituency).
+Kalyandurg (Assembly constituency) is one of 14 constituencies in Anantapur district, representing Andhra Pradesh Legislative Assembly.Amilineni Surendra Babu Chowdary of TDP Party is the present MLA representing Kalyandurg (Assembly constituency).

 Members of Legislative Assembly

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English and Telugu.